|

 the conservation of energy holds.
 There then must exist a

 transformative agent or agency.
+(For the ancient Egyptians it could

 A spinning